manyfold3d/website/sysadmin/configuration.md

 ### `PUBLIC_HOSTNAME`
 <small>Version 0.61.0+</small>

-The hostname of your publicly-accessible service, e.g. `try.manyfold.app`.
+The hostname of your publicly-accessible service, e.g. `3dprint.social`.
 This variable is used to create links in emails, and _must_ be set for email delivery to work.

 ### `PUBLIC_PORT`
 <small>Version 0.61.0+</small>